forrestjgq/lsp/thread/pwpt/pthread3.md

 }
 ```

 This simple program has a few severe failings.
 Although it has the advantage, compared to `alarm_fork.c` or `alarm_thread.c`, of using fewer resources, it is less responsive.
 Once `alarm_thread` has accepted an alarm request from the queue, it sleeps until that alarm expires.
-When it fails to find an alarm request on the list, it sleeps for a second anyway, to allow main to accept another alarm command.
-During all this sleeping, it will fail to notice any alarm requests added to the head of the queue by main, until it returns from sleep.
+When it fails to find an alarm request on the list, it sleeps for a second anyway, to allow `main` to accept another alarm command.
+During all this sleeping, it will fail to notice any alarm requests added to the head of the queue by `main`, until it returns from `sleep`.

 This problem could be addressed in various ways.
 The simplest, of course, would be to go back to `alarm_thread.c`, where a thread was created for each alarm request.
 That wasn't so bad, since threads are relatively cheap.
 They're still not as cheap as the `alarm_t` data structure, however, and we'd like to make efficient programs-not just responsive programs.
 The best solution is to make use of condition variables for signaling changes in the state of shared data, so it shouldn't be a surprise that you'll be seeing one final version of the alarm program, `alarm_cond.c`, in Section 3.3.4.

 #### 3.2.2.1 Nonlocking mutex locks
 When you lock a mutex by calling `pthread_mutex_lock`, the calling thread will block if the mutex is already locked.
 Normally, that's what you want.
 But occasionally you want your code to take some alternate path if the mutex is locked.
 Your program may be able to do useful work instead of waiting.
-Pthreads provides the `pthread_mutex_trylock` function, which will return an error status (ebusy) instead of blocking if the mutex is already locked.
+Pthreads provides the `pthread_mutex_trylock` function, which will return an error status (`EBUSY`) instead of blocking if the mutex is already locked.

 When you use a nonblocking mutex lock, be careful to unlock the mutex only if `pthread_mutex_trylock` returned with success status.
 Only the thread that owns a mutex may unlock it.
 An erroneous call to `pthread_mutex_unlock` may return an error, or it may unlock the mutex while some other thread relies on having it locked-and that will probably cause your program to break in ways that may be very difficult to debug.

-The following program, trylock.c, uses `pthread_mutex_trylock` to occasionally report the value of a counter-but only when its access does not conflict with the counting thread.
+The following program, `trylock.c`, uses `pthread_mutex_trylock` to occasionally report the value of a counter-but only when its access does not conflict with the counting thread.

-This definition controls how long `counter_thread` holds the mutex while updating the counter.
-Making this number larger increases the chance that the `pthread_mutex_trylock` in `monitor_thread` will occasionally return EBUSY.
+[5] This definition controls how long `counter_thread` holds the mutex while updating the `counter`.
+Making this number larger increases the chance that the `pthread_mutex_trylock` in `monitor_thread` will occasionally return `EBUSY`.

-The `counter_thread` wakes up approximately each second, locks the mutex, and spins for a while, incrementing counter.
-The counter is therefore increased by SPIN each second.
+[15-40] The `counter_thread` wakes up approximately each second, locks the mutex, and spins for a while, incrementing counter.
+The counter is therefore increased by `SPIN` each second.

-The `monitor_thread` wakes up every three seconds, and tries to lock the mutex.
-If the attempt fails with ebusy, `monitor_thread` counts the failure and waits another three seconds.
-If the `pthread_mutex_trylock` succeeds, then `monitor_thread` prints the current value of counter (scaled by SPIN).
+[47-73] The `monitor_thread` wakes up every three seconds, and tries to lock the mutex.
+If the attempt fails with `EBUSY`, `monitor_thread` counts the failure and waits another three seconds.
+If the `pthread_mutex_trylock` succeeds, then `monitor_thread` prints the current value of `counter` (scaled by `SPIN`).

-On Solaris 2.5, call `thr_setconcurrency` to set the thread concurrency level to 2.
+[81-89] On Solaris 2.5, call `thr_setconcurrency` to set the thread concurrency level to 2.
 This allows the `counter_thread` and `monitor_thread` to run concurrently on a uniprocessor.
 Otherwise, `monitor_thread` would not run until `counter_thread` terminated.

 ```c
 /** trylock.c */